2 Cups In 1 Pint

 Understanding Cups and Pints: The US Customary System

 The US Customary System (USCS) is the system of measurement primarily used in the United States.
-Within this system, the cup and pint are units of volume commonly used for liquids and dry ingredients.
+Now, within this system, the cup and pint are units of volume commonly used for liquids and dry ingredients.
 It's crucial to understand that the definition of these units can be slightly nuanced, particularly when dealing with dry versus liquid ingredients, but for the purpose of this article, we will focus on the standard liquid measurements.

 • Pint (pt): A pint is a larger unit of volume, defined as 16 fluid ounces (fl oz).
 This is twice the volume of a cup.

-Therefore, the answer to the question, "How many cups are in a pint?" is unequivocally two.
+That's why, the answer to the question, "How many cups are in a pint?" is unequivocally two.

 The Simple Conversion: 2 Cups = 1 Pint